Kerala State Road Transport Corporation: Kerala State Road Transport Corporation

+Organizational Structure

+The management of the KSRTC is overseen by a Board of Directors, which includes the Chairman-cum-Managing Director (CMD) and other directors appointed by the Government of Kerala.
+The CMD, serving as the organization's Chief Executive, is responsible for managing day-to-day operations.

+Board of Directors

 Fleet

-The corporation has a fleet of 6241 buses consisting Volvo, Scania, Ashok Leyland, Tata Motors, Eicher Motors and minibuses.
-The vehicles owned by KSRTC is registered under a dedicated RTO at Thiruvananthapuram with a registration series KL-15.
+The corporation has a fleet of 4,717 buses consisting of buses from Volvo, Scania, Ashok Leyland, Tata Motors, Eicher Motors, BharatBenz and others.
+The vehicles owned by KSRTC are registered under a dedicated RTO at Thiruvananthapuram with a registration series KL-15.